 Stage four: Dissecting the video clip

 We’ve started playing the YouTube clip at bedtime, so we can watch the story that goes with the song.
 It’s a chilled out tune, so nice for our wind down time, I thought.
 The clip is set in 1870.
-There’s a thief who steals people’s jewellery, and when’s he’s discovered he had to walk the plank.
+There’s a thief who steals people’s jewellery, and when he’s discovered he has to walk the plank.
 Naturally, my twins love it.
-They also love watching Boy George with his long, colourful locks working his 80’s moves as he sings.
+They also love watching Boy George with his long, colourful locks, working his 80’s moves as he sings.
 We lie in bed together, me in the middle, with a twin either side of me, singing into my ear and waving their arms in the air along with Boy.
 Okay, I might be getting a teeny bit sick of the song, but I will never tire of hearing my four-year-olds’ attempts at singing.

 Stage five: Major song fatigue